About becoming a member of Friends of the National Railway Museum

 Yet another benefit which Review readers have enjoyed at various times are the annual trips to rail museums in our nearer neighbours.

 A particular one for me was the visit to St Petersburg which, as always, began with the trip by Eurostar to Paris.
-Onward we travelled by a train to and from Moscow, with 2 nights in a sleeper.
+Onward we travelled by train to and from Moscow, with 2 nights in a sleeper.
 A trip that I would never have thought of myself!"

 Chris Bush, Friends retired member